hashicorp/vault/website/source/guides/identity/policy-templating.html.md

            http://127.0.0.1:8200/v1/identity/group/id/<education_group_id>
     ```

-    Where the group ID is the ID returned in _Step 2_.
+    Where the group ID is the ID returned in [Step 2](#step2).
 (NOTE: If you performed
-    Step 2 using CLI commands, the group ID is stored in the `group_id.txt`
+    Step 2 using the CLI commands, the group ID is stored in the `group_id.txt`
     file.
 If you performed the tasks via Web UI, copy the `education` group ID
     from UI.)